rubis-lab/Autoware_On_Embedded/README.md

-# hjw-Autoware
+# Autoware On Embedded
-My Little Autoware
+Autoware system for embedded boards

 ## Environment